Sodium Feldspar in the Ceramic Industry

 Description of Sodium Feldspar

-Sodium feldspar has good compactibility, high heat resistance and low cost.
-It is widely used in the production of ceramic products such as sanitary ware, tableware, and ceramic tiles.
-It helps to improve the performance and cost-effectiveness of the final product, so it’s a popular choice for manufacturers.
+Sodium feldspar has good density, high heat resistance and low cost.
+It is widely used in the production of ceramic products such as sanitary ware, tableware and tiles.
+It helps to improve the performance and cost-effectiveness of the final product, so it is a popular choice for manufacturers.

 100 Mesh and 200 Mesh Sodium Feldspar used in the Ceramic Industry